sudo-JohnP/Cloud-Trail-Log-Analyzer/README.md

 ---

-This shows how Python can be used to monitor AWS environments for potential security risks — a key concept in cloud security automation.
+This shows how Python can be used to monitor AWS environments for potential security risks.
+A key concept in cloud security automation.

 ---